 Politics and practice for a new human era become more clear through experiencing them together and our attempts to explain them to each other.
 They take shape through contemporary thought, daily struggles we experience and witness, and social movement.

 From these phenomena we can learn much about where we will need to go - who we will need to learn how to collectively become - if we are to survive the morass of social and environmental challenges facing humankind.

-Along the way, guideposts are clues; they are markers we see and can return to that guide us as we move forward.
+Along the way, guideposts are clues; they are markers we see and can return to as we make our way in new terrain.
 Likewise, mapping is an action word, as in the act of mapping.
 I engage in the act of mapping not because I know what the map looks like, but because I don't know what the terrain looks like.